 The Board has outsourced its internal audit activities to a professional service firm to support the internal audit function.
-The Audit Committee Report set out on page 17 and 18 of this Annual Report provides a summary of the internal audit function and the internal audit activities carried out during the financial year.
+The Audit Committee Report set out on pages 21 to 23 of this Annual Report provides a summary of the internal audit function and the internal audit activities carried out during the financial year.